Jcssss/TFTTeamPlanner/README.md

 # TFT Team Builder
 A responsive team builder for Riot Games' Teamfight Tactics.
 This project was built using React JS.
+This project is hosted using github pages, the live version of the app can be found [here](jcssss.github.io/TFTCompPlanner/).

 For more information about Teamfight Tactics, you can visit the [Riot Games Official Website](https://teamfighttactics.leagueoflegends.com/en-us/)